adarwoo/modbus_relay/docs/user_manual.md

 ### Modbus LEDs

 The modbus LEDs should activity on the Modbus RS485 network, including data not addresses to the relay.
+The Rx should any incomming traffic.
+The packets may not be for the device itself.
+The Tx LED is lit during power-up boot, and show the outgoing traffic activity.
+It does serve other purpose.

 ### Relay LEDS